|My husband and I love creating! Most weekends we have something up our sleeves! His form of art is food and he is

 Fit for a mermaid and her Pirate!
 Hehe!

-the bell that hangs from the bike we ride!
+to attach to the bell that hangs from the

 |I got some round canvas and spent most of my birthday weekend painting this sea turtle design, which has a very cool story behind it!

 It is an ancient Chinese story, but the Native Americans also share a similar view point on how the Earth was created.
 (I incorporated the moon phases

 and the four elements in my painting along with the stacked sea turtles, Earth in the center, then wind, water, and fire going out).
 Here is the story:

 There was once a man who decided to go on a journey to find the secrets of the Universe.
 In a far off temple he found a wise man that told him some

 beautiful things, and told him that the earth sits on the back of a turtle.
 The man thought about this and then asked the wise man, well then what does

 this turtle sit on?
 The wise says to the man "Ahhhh you are very perceptive, this turtle sits on yet another greater turtle".
 The man again asks... ok, so